HC-Luo/HC-Luo.github.io/_pages/about.md

 As for personal life, video games are always on the top of my list.
 ARPG and ACT are my favoriate.

+# 🧑🏻‍🎓 Educations
+- *2019.12 - 2024.01*, Ph.D. in Climate and Space Sciences and Engineering, Department of Climate and Space Sciences and Engineering (CLASP), University of Michigan, Ann Arbor, MI, USA.

+- *2018.08 - 2019.12*, Master of Engineering in Applied Climate, Department of Climate and Space Sciences and Engineering (CLASP), University of Michigan, Ann Arbor, MI, USA

+- *2014.09 - 2018.06*, Bachelor of Science in Atmospheric Sciences, College of Atmospheric Sciences, Nanjing University of Information Science & Technology (NUIST), Nanjing, Jiangsu, PRC

 # 🧑🏻‍🍼 Publications

 [Barotropic and Moisture-vortex growth of Monsoon Low Pressure Systems](https://doi.org/10.1175/JAS-D-22-0252.1)